JeffOlivier/drag_drop/README.md

 #### social_media

-[this table determins what icons are shown on what website]
+_This table determins what icons are shown on what website_

     id - INT (primary key, auto increment) siteCode - CHAR(5) [code representing which site this SM icon belongs on]